 YouTube tagging (similar to Keyword Tagging for Google AdWords)

-TubeBuddy offers the ability to tag any word that appears in your video which can then be filtered through Tubebuddy’s “keyword research” option where you can see the amount of times the word is tagged throughout your uploaded videos as well as other data about it including how competitive it is.
+TubeBuddy offers the ability to tag any word that appears in your video which can then be filtered through Tubebuddy’s “keyword research” option where you can see the number of times the word is tagged throughout your uploaded videos as well as other data about it including how competitive it is.

-It also offers an “uploader” which is helpful if you want to bulk upload videos instead of doing it one by one.
+It also offers an “uploader” which is helpful if you want to bulk upload videos instead of doing them one by one.